 The McKinney Family Legacy

-The McKinney Center at Booker T. Washington School is named in honor of Dr. Ernest McKinney, Kevin McKinney, and Marion McKinney, a family who, through generations, had a significant, lasting impact on Jonesborough in the schools and in the Town.
+The McKinney Center at Booker T. Washington School is named in honor of the McKinney Family, specifically, Dr. Ernest McKinney, Kevin McKinney, and Marion McKinney.
+Through generations, the McKinney Family had a significant, lasting impact on Jonesborough in the schools and in the Town.

 Ernest McKinney moved to Washington County in 1936 from South Carolina.
 He graduated from Tennessee Agricultural and Industrial College in Nashville in 1947 and married his wife Marion in 1950.
 Dr. McKinney started his career as a teacher and principal at Booker T. Washington School in Jonesborough and later taught at Langston High School, the historically black high school in Johnson City.
 After integration, he moved to Science Hill High School in Johnson City.